readyplayerme/rpm-unreal-avatar-creator/README.md

 - Fix the webcam support for Android
 - Fix the webcam support for UE5
-- Add a shadow for the avatar in the avatar editor
 - Add a sample for the VR

-## Known Issues

-If you are using a version of glTFRuntime 20230225 or prior, you might encounter a visual artifact where the avatar's head material looks dark or shadowed.
-Please update glTFRuntime to the latest stable release to avoid this issue.

 ### Webcam support
 Webcam functionality is currently available only on the Windows platform when using Unreal Engine 4.27.